-You will visit several famous sites of the city: the Pain de Sucre, ke Municipal Theater and the colonial city center.
+You will visit several famous sites of the city: Sugaf Loaf, Municipal Theater and the colonial city center.
 From the hotel through the neighborhood of Botafogo and the park of Flamengo; after the Cathedral of Candelaria in the center.
 All around the Avenida Presidente Vargas are the modern business buildings of the metropolis.
 (The Avenidas are roads with 6-8 lanes).
-Returning via the Avenida Rio Branco, you can see the Municipal Theater, a copy of the Paris Opera, built in 1909.
-From there via Cinelandia to the famous "Arcos da Lapa", an aqueduct of the colonial era.
+Returning via the Avenida Rio Branco, you can see the Municipal Theater, a copy of the Paris Opera, built-in 1909.
+From there via Cinelandia to the famous “Arcos da Lapa”, an aqueduct of the colonial era.
 We continue towards the modern cathedral of Sao Sebastiao and the Sugar Loaf Mountain in the district of Urca.
 The Sugar Loaf can be reached by a cable car, divided into two sectors.
-The first drive takes you to Urca hill, 220 meters above sea level.
+The first drive takes you to Urca Hill, 220 meters above sea level.
 After a first panoramic view and a short walk on the other side, you take the second train to the top, at 396 meters above sea level.
 From here you have an unforgettable view of the city.
 Then return to the hotel.
 Dinner in a country-style restaurant.

-Full day: Beaches, Corcovado and Santa Teresa with lunch, visit of artists' studios, possibility to buy naive art and / or antiques.
+Full day: Beaches, Corcovado and Santa Teresa with lunch, visit of artists’ studios, the possibility to buy naive art and/or antiques.
 In the evening barbecue and Samba show.
-Short drive from the hotel to Fort Copacabana.
-Built in 1914, the fortress offers a fantastic panoramic view of one of the most beautiful parts of this coast, as well as a military history museum with exhibits, videos and scale models.
+A short drive from the hotel to Fort Copacabana.
+Built-in 1914, the fortress offers a fantastic panoramic view of one of the most beautiful parts of this coast, as well as a military history museum with exhibits, videos and scale models.

 Dinner and visit of the sensational dance hall “Gafieira Estudantina” Established in 1932, Gafieira Estudantina was to serve as an alternative to the old-fashioned festivals of the early thirties.
 Today, there is a dance show that has made the house the most important dance hall and the highlight of Rio’s nightlife.